cs50nestm/cs50labs/commandline/README.md

 ## Your Turn

 The program on the right uses `get_string()` to get user input.
-Edit the program to accept command-line arguments, check that the argument count is correct (accept one argument entered after the program name for an argument count of 2), and print out "hello, " followed by the value of `argv[1]`.
+Edit the program to accept command-line arguments, check that the argument count is correct (accept one argument entered after the program name for an argument count of 2), and print out `hello, ` followed by the value of `argv[1]`.

 {% spoiler "Need a hint? %}